-SPAN 236 Lang Wkshp Abroad:Intermediate

-Intermediate language study with native speakers at an academic institution or a language learning center in a Spanish-speaking country.
+Lang Wkshp Abroad:Intermediate 3.0-6.0 SH [ ] Intermediate language study with native speakers at an academic institution or a language learning center in a Spanish-speaking country.
 May include on-campus study in the case of shorter stays abroad.
 Prerequisite: SPAN 105, SPAN 110, SPAN 136, or placement.

-SPAN 240 Composition

-Writing in Spanish is the main activity of this course.
+SPAN 240 Composition 3.0 SH [ ] Writing in Spanish is the main activity of this course.
 Students will be supported in their writing activity with relevant grammatical explanations as evidenced by the needs shown in their writing.
 Some specific readings in Spanish will be used to generate ideas for creative writing.

-SPAN 241 Phonetics & Diction

-Theory and practice of pronunciation of the Spanish of modern Spain and Spanish-America.
+Prerequisite: SPAN 205 or placement.
+SPAN 241 Phonetics & Diction 1.0-3.0 SH [ ] Theory and practice of pronunciation of the Spanish of modern Spain and Spanish-America.
 Audio and computer software used for drill, recording, self-criticism.
 May be taken twice up to a total of three semester hours.

-SPAN 260 Intro to Hispanic Literature

-A basic introduction to reading in Spanish and to the literature of Spain and Spanish America.
+SPAN 260 Intro to Hispanic Literature 3.0 SH [ ] A basic introduction to reading in Spanish and to the literature of Spain and Spanish America.
 Significant works representing Spanish language poetry, drama, short stories, and essays are studied in a broad historical and cultural context.

-SPAN 306 Advanced Oral Expression

-Advanced expression in Spanish through the use of drama, video, simulated situations.
+Prerequisite: SPAN 216 or placement.
+3.0 SH Advanced Oral Expression [ ] Advanced expression in Spanish through the use of drama, video, simulated situations.
 Discussion topics draw from current issues in the Hispanic world and human experience.

-Advanced Grammar & Composition

-Translation and free composition, based on an intensive study of grammar, verbs, and idioms.

-SPAN 316 Advanced Conversation

-Advanced language study with a focus on developing conversational skills.
+Prerequisite: SPAN 216.
+Class Level Restriction: Junior and Senior only.
+Advanced Grammar & Composition 3.0 SH [ ] Translation and free composition, based on an intensive study of grammar, verbs, and idioms.
+Prerequisite: SPAN 216.
+SPAN 316 Advanced Conversation [ ] Advanced language study with a focus on developing conversational skills.
 Offered on Principia abroads and for credit by examination.

-Advanced Span Language Study

-Continuing work in mastery of the spoken language, with emphasis on everyday vocabulary, colloquial expressions, and idioms; introduction to translating and interpreting (consecutive and simultaneous) between English and Spanish.

-Hispanic Culture Sem: Topics

-Advanced study of special topics in modern Hispanic culture.
+Prerequisite: SPAN 315.
+Class Level Restriction: Junior and Senior only.
+SPAN 320 Topics in Hispanic Literature 1.0-3.0 SH [ ] Allows students to develop their reading skills and to deepen their knowledge of Spanish/Hispanic literature.
+The content varies, and the title will be extended to describe the current topic.
+May be repeated one time up to six semester hours provided the topics differ.
+SPAN 325 Advanced Span Language Study 3.0 SH [ ] Continuing work in mastery of the spoken language, with emphasis on everyday vocabulary, colloquial expressions, and idioms; introduction to translating and interpreting (consecutive and simultaneous) between English and Spanish.
+Prerequisite: SPAN 315.
+Class Level Restriction: Junior and Senior only.
+SPAN 330 Hispanic Culture Sem: Topics 3.0 SH [ ] Advanced study of special topics in modern Hispanic culture.
 Readings and discussions of texts from authentic sources that reflect the uniqueness and diversity of the cultures studied through the use of movies, songs, media images, and art within historical, political, and social contexts.
 Allows some in-depth research on topics of special interest to students.
 The title will be extended to describe the current topic.
 May be taken twice up to a total of six semester hours provided the topics differ.
 Prerequisite: SPAN 230 and SPAN 315 or placement.